Optus MVNOs – Best mobile plans on the Optus network

 AGLPostpaid (4G/5G)Discounts available when you bundle with AGL’s energy plans.

-amaysimPrepaid (4G/5G)Won the Legendary Service award for mobile providers in the 2025 Finder Customer Satisfaction Awards.
+amaysimPrepaid (4G/5G)Highly commended across various categories in the 2026 Finder Customer Satisfaction Awards.
 Offers unlimited data banking, international call inclusions, roaming packs and bundling discounts with internet.

 Aussie BroadbandPostpaid (4G/5G)International call credit on most plans plus no excess data charges.
 Download speeds drop to 1.5Mbps after using your data allowance.